How do I size a pump for my brewery, winery or distillery?

 Next, add together your back pressure and discharge head to get your total head.
 You may need to convert back pressure from PSI to feet/head (which you can do by multiplying it by 2.3).
 Finally, on your pump curve locate the point corresponding to your flow rate and total head.

-This curve shows the same 6" impeller pump at various speeds.
+This curve shows a 6" impeller pump at various speeds.

-It shows that you can get the same or better performance with a full 6" impeller but at 1350 rpm.
+You can see, you would get the good performance with a full 6" impeller but at 1350 rpm.

 Or you could do the same application with a 4" pump at 2200 rpm